 Filipino Folk Tales

-It was only after the Americans took control of the country that folk tales were collated and published.
-These large collections of folk tales were stories of magic, battle between the good and evil, animal tales, spirits and religion.
+It was only after the Americans took control of the country that folktales were collated and published.
+These large collections of folktales were stories of magic, the battle between the good and evil, animal tales, spirits, and religion.

 The Philippines has a rich tradition of folklore, beliefs in the supernatural and legends.

 However, tales of children transformed into animals are common and popular.
-This is not just in Filipino folk tales and other Asian folk tales, but also folk tales from Europe.
+This is not just in Filipino folktales and other Asian folktales, but also in folktales from Europe.

-If you are interested to read more Filipino folk tales, then read the story on the battle between sea crabs and sea waves at Battle of the Crabs .
+If you are interested in reading more Filipino folktales, then read the story about the battle between sea crabs and sea waves in Battle of the Crabs .

 For stories on mousedeer that tricked a tiger, read Story of Mousedeer and a Tiger.